0xk1f0/dotfiles/docs/setup.md

 ---

-## set correct keymap when using barrier
+## Set correct Keymap when using barrier

 ```bash
 # barrier creates a new keyboard input, which defaults to english layout